 Genetics and Cancer - Hereditary Nonpolyposis Colon Cancer (HNPCC)

 A woman is at increased risk for ovarian cancer if she has Lynch syndrome, also called hereditary nonpolyposis colon cancer (HNPCC).
-Lynch syndrome is an autosomal dominant genetic cancer syndrome.
-Having this syndrome means a woman has a 4 to 12 percent risk for ovarian cancer by about 42 years of age.
-About 30 percent of women diagnosed with ovarian cancer are diagnosed before age 40.
+Having this syndrome increases a woman's risk of having ovarian cancer at a much younger age than usual.

 A clinical diagnosis of Lynch syndrome is made when the following characteristics are present in a family: